davidnemeti/Sarcasm/README.md

 #Sarcasm

-Sarcasm is an SDK for creating typesafe domain bound grammars.
+Sarcasm is an SDK for creating typesafe, domain-bound grammars.
 It also has a grammar driven general unparser.

 Sarcasm provides the following features: